muratk5n/thirdwave/en/README.md

 an abortion rule created by *actual Nazis*, US faux-libertarians will stand silent on the issue to weasel their way in to Rep circles then once inside push for [anti-green agenda](2022/01/faux-contrarians-faux-liberterians.md).
-These are some wretched cocksuckers.
+These are truly some wretched cocksuckers.

 ---